timodh/javascript-api/README.md

 Simple Javascipt API to interface with a PostgesSQL backend.

-Features SQL Injection protection, database migration and automated testing.
+Features CRUD, SQL Injection protection, database migration and automated testing.

 Packages used
 - express@4.18.2